sodadata/docs/soda-cl/failed-rows-checks.md

 <br />

-#### Configure in Soda Core
+#### Configure in Soda Library

-1. Open the [configuration YAML file]({% link soda-core/configuration.md %}#configuration-instructions) that contains the data source connection configuration for the data source for which you wish to reroute failed rows samples.
+1. Open the [configuration YAML file]({% link soda-library/configure.md %}#configuration-instructions) that contains the data source connection configuration for the data source for which you wish to reroute failed rows samples.
 2. To the connection configuration, add the `storage` configuration to specify the columns you wish to exclude, as outlined above.
 3. Save the changes to the file.